• Skip to primary navigation

 If you only want to ferment small batches, you can achieve similar results with various fermentation lids for jars.
 But it also seems to make a difference if bigger batches are fermented at once.
 And the ceramic holds a consistent temperature better than a jar does.

-Personally we do both, fermenting in jars and pots, depending on what it is.
+We do both, fermenting in jars and pots, depending on what it is.

 How to use a water-sealed fermentation crockpot

 After using an open pot for so long, it took me some time to get used to the water-sealed crock.
-The ceramic pot is heavier and the opening is smaller, but worth the little inconvenience it creates, because the end product is so much better.
+The ceramic pot is heavier, and the opening is smaller, but worth the little inconvenience it creates because the end product is so much better.

 Otherwise, using the water-sealed fermentation crock is a no-brainer.
 The only thing that is different from an open pot is the lid that sits in a water-filled moat around the opening.
 You have to make sure there is always water to seal the lid during the fermentation process.

-The weighing stones are made to fit into a crockpot, hence they are split in half.
+The weighing stones are made to fit into a crockpot hence they are split in half.

 Now let’s see step by step how to make sauerkraut using a water-sealed fermentation crockpot.